New bounds for the Heilbronn triangle problem: The geometry of compression

-\begin{remark} The notion of compression is in some way the process of re scaling points in $\mathbb{R}^n$ for $n\geq 2$.
-Thus it is important to notice that a compression roughly speaking pushes points very close to the origin away from the origin by certain scale and similarly draws points away from the origin close to the origin. \end{remark}
+\begin{remark} The notion of compression is, in some way, the process of rescaling points in $\mathbb{R}^n$ for $n\geq 2$.
+Thus, it is important to observe that a compression roughly speaking pushes points very close to the origin away from the origin by a certain scale and similarly draws points away from the origin close to the origin.
+Intuitively, compression induces some kind of motion on points in the Euclidean space $\mathbb{R}^n$ for $n\geq 2$. \end{remark}

-\begin{proposition} A compression of scale $1\geq m>0$ with $\mathbb{V}_m:\mathbb{R}^n\longrightarrow \mathbb{R}^n$ is a bijective map. \end{proposition}
+\begin{proposition} A compression $\mathbb{V}_m:(\mathbb{R}\setminus 0)^n\longrightarrow \mathbb{R}^n$ of scale $m$ with $1\geq m>0$ is a bijective map. \end{proposition}